On this page

 Most product pages tell you what's great.
 This one tells you what's great, what's messy, and what keeps us up at night.
 Wire is a real tool used on real sites, and we think honesty about its rough edges is more useful than polish.
+For the full architecture overview, see how the modules and data model fit together.
+For an external perspective on what makes static site generators competitive, see Netlify's State of the Web report.

 What surprised us building Wire